ssqsignon/ssqsignon-authproxy/README.md

 From now on all requests to `MyAuthController` will be forwarded to `https://ssqsignon.com/my-module-name/auth`, and their respective responses returned.

+#### AuthProxyController(moduleName, clientId, clientSecret, grantTypeDetection)

+- *moduleName (string)*: The name of the module to proxy to.
+- *clientId (string)*: The id of the client to proxy as.
+If a *client_id* is not present is the request it will be automatically appended.
+- *clientSecret (string)*: The secret of the client to proxy as.
+If set the client id and secret will be appended as basic authentication to each request.
+- *grantTypeDetection (bool, defaults to false)*: If set to true, the proxy will try to figure out the grant type if the *grant_type* field is empty, i.e.
+    - when either *username* or *password* fields are set, it will set the grant type as *password*.
+    - when the *code* field is set, it will set the grant type to *authorization_code*.
+    - when the *refresh_token* field is set, it will set the grant type to *refresh_token*.

 ## How it works